 Bringing down your DTI is just one small part of what needs to be done to improve your financial picture.
 It’s important to always pay your bills on time.
 Check your credit report at least once a year to make sure everything on it is accurate.
 Misinformation on your credit report can bring down your score and make your financial picture look worse than it is.
 Check that balances are accurate and that none of your accounts are showing late payments if there were none.
 Make sure there are not any accounts on your credit report that you don’t recognize.

 If you do find errors on your credit report, Dovly can help.
-Dovly is an automated credit repair engine that can help you track, manage, and fix credit, and can dispute errors on your credit report for you.
+Dovly is an AI credit engine that can help you track and fix your credit.
 Try it risk-free with our free membership tier.
 Contact Dovly today.